mc2-center/pubmed-crawler/README.md

     ENTREZ_API_KEY=<apikey>
     ```

-2. Open a terminal and log into the Synapse Docker registry.
-Provide your
+2. Open a terminal and log into the Synapse Docker registry with your Synapse
-   One Sage credentials when prompted.
-You should only need to log in once,
+    PAT.
+Once logged in, you should not have to log in again, unless you log
-   assuming you do not switch registries.
+    out or switch Docker registries.

     ```
-    docker login docker.synapse.org
+    docker login docker.synapse.org --username <syn_username>
     ```

+    When prompted for a password, enter your PAT.

-    You can also log in non-interactively through `STDIN` - this will prevent
+    You can alternatively log in non-interactively through `STDIN` - this will
-    your password from being saved in the shell's history and log files:
+    prevent your password from being saved in the shell's history and log files.
+    For example, if you saved your PAT into a file called `synapse.token`:

     ```
-    cat ~/syn_password.txt | \
+    cat ~/synapse.token | \
       docker login docker.synapse.org --username <syn_username> --password-stdin
     ```